Contents Home back

 Flowers: one, growing at the tip of the center branch.

-Stalk: very short.
 Chalyx: conical, continuous with petals.
 Petals: short rounded, light-colored.
-Core: hemispherical, dark-colored.
+Core: hemispherical, dark-coloured.

 Text